jadynskye/HTML-CSS-Projects/README.md

-# HTML & CSS Projects
+# HTML/CSS/ & JavaScript Projects

-While teaching myself HTML and CSS, I thought it would be a good idea to keep a collection of mini front-end projects to showcase my growth and skills!
-Built with **HTML5** and **CSS3**, these projects explore UI design, styling, and responsiveness with clean code and interactive elements.
+While teaching myself HTML, CSS, and JavaScript I thought it would be a good idea to keep a collection of mini front-end projects to showcase my growth and skills!
+Built with **HTML5**,**CSS3**,and **JavaScript** these projects explore UI design, styling, and responsiveness with clean code and interactive elements.

 ## 📂 Projects